kevquirk/simple.css-site/getting-started.md

 **That's it.
 You're done.**

 You now have Simple.css formatting your site.
 All you need to do now is edit the `<header>` and `<footer>` sections to suit your needs.
 Any content within the main page needs to be added inside the `<main>` tags.

+The best part is that because you're using our CDN, whenever we publish updates to the project, you get them automagically!

 How easy was that!
 If you want to learn more about adding more styles elements and what's available with Simple.css, take a look at the [demo page](/demo).